Gazalhi/gpm-8213-lan-access-python-lib/README.rst

 GPM8213LAN
 ==========

 **GPM-8213 LAN Python** is a Python lirary to interface GPM-8213 (GWInstek) with Python using socket library

+* GPM8213LAN folder : package
+* docs : documentation to change it
+    * .\\bluid\\index.html : user documentation